A reflective walk with Emma Decent and her poetry and prose in the beautiful hills of Cornholme, Todmorden

 PAYMENT Pay what you feel £5 – £15 on the day

-DATES ‘Words in the Wild’ takes place on weekends and weekdays throughout Autumn 2020 and onwards.
+DATES ‘Words in the Wild’ takes place on weekends and weekdays.
 Dates and times are organised subject to weather and demand.
 Confirmed and provisional dates are published here.
 As groups are small it is possible to organise your own and plan a time to suit you (including a dog friendly, child-friendly or sunset one if you would like!)
 Contact Emma to arrange.

 BRING Wear walking boots or shoes.
 Bring an extra layer, a drink, your own hand sanitiser and cash to pay.